SeismicSource/sourcespec/docs/theoretical_background.rst

-The same thing is done for a noise time window: noise spectrum is used to compute spectral signal-to-noise ratio (and possibily reject low SNR spectra) and, optionnaly, to weight the spectral inversion.
+The same thing is done for a noise time window: noise spectrum is used to compute spectral signal-to-noise ratio (and possibily reject low SNR spectra) and, optionally, to weight the spectral inversion.

 .. figure:: imgs/example_trace.svg
   :alt: Example trace plot